Glaucoma & Your Dog's Eyes

 Ongoing treatment will be needed to prevent eye pressure from increasing in the future.
 In some cases, a serious health issue like cancer can trigger glaucoma.
 If this is the case for your dog, the underlying health issue will need to be addressed.

-My dog has glaucoma should I put him down?
+My dog has glaucoma.
+Should I put him down?

 Your veterinarian understands the challenges of caring for a dog with a serious condition.
 Speak to your vet openly about your concerns.
 They will be able to present you with treatment options and let you know if euthanasia is something to be considered in your dog's specific case.